Followers

 According to reports from both first and second sources, Nancy was variously a spy against the British forces in the area, a sniper of the same (she was reputed to be a crack shot), and an occasional combatant.
 Because of her size, it would have been easy for Nancy to dress in men's clothing and slip into British camps, as is alleged.
 Pretending to be crazy, she would observe activities and listen to conversations before slipping away and reporting back to local patriot militia leaders.

-Spying on British
+Spying on the British

 Lady sniper